 b.
 IPCC forecasting is done on computer models that use selective data.
 These models are hypothetical and not meant to be the basis of policy choices.

 c.
 There has been no cost-benefit analysis of the cost to the Canadian economy to reach a Net-Zero target.
 It is estimated the cost will be in the trillions of dollars.

 d.
-Even if we reduced carbon emissions to zero, it would have an over-all effect on temperature of less than one per cent.
+Even if we reduced carbon emissions to zero, this reduction would have a negligible over-all effect on temperature.

 P. Eng. (ret’d), BASc (UBC, Civil), SM (MIT, Water Resources); former Water Resources Specialist with the B.C.
 Government; former British Columbia Land Surveyor (BCLS).

 Why I am a climate realist

 The short answer is that I wish to see major government policies being based on rational decision-making processes rather than on magical thinking or on a public hysteria that has been stoked by needless alarmism.

 The long answer: When I was in Boston at MIT, between 1969 and 1971, broad environmental concerns were rapidly emerging among the general public and university students and staff about air quality, water quality, and groundwater quality, as well as about sustainability for the future.
 The dimensions of the Love Canal industrial-waste site were just being realized.
 Lake Erie was declared “dead” because of industrial pollution from Buffalo.
 Smog, which was already a chronic condition in Los Angeles, was now becoming common in Eastern cities like Boston in the summer.
 In 1970, the U.S. created the Clean Air Act.
 This was followed in 1972 by the Clean Water Act.

 In 1968, Paul Ehrlich published The Population Bomb, which predicted that by the end of the 1970’s hundreds of millions of people would have died from starvation.
 The population of the world at the time was about 3.5 billion.